-Campos BRAND REFRESH was developed to help established brands respond to change and make upgrades without having to completely re-brand or lose their recognized identities.
+Campos helps established brands respond to change and make upgrades without having to completely re-brand or lose their recognized identities.
 We leverage insights from past research to conduct newly “refreshed” perceptual research with key audiences to measure the relevancy and effectiveness of a college’s current brand strategy.
 We then recommend updates to brand platform, including positioning statement, taglines, brand essence, personas, logo, slogan, visual identify, content marketing, and messaging.
 Download our free Brand Refresh e-book, How to Build a Powerful Higher Ed Brand (Without Starting Over).

 A difficult task facing college and university administrators is predicting student success.
 What distinguishes high achievers from others?
 How can successful students who excel and graduate on time be recruited through targeted messaging?
-We designed Campos STUDENT PERSONAS to help our clients address these questions using segmentation and data analytics.
+Campos helps clients address these questions using segmentation and data analytics.
 We create data-driven personas to inform messaging and aid in targeted recruitment, and build strategies around opportunities aimed at increasing enrollment and retention metrics.

-We created Campos FEASIBILITY FORECAST to meet the institutional requirements of colleges and universities to conduct feasibility research as part of the approval process for new centers, facilities, makerspaces, and schools.
+Our FEASIBILITY FORECAST process meets the institutional requirements of colleges and universities to conduct feasibility research as part of the approval process for new centers, facilities, makerspaces, and schools.
 Our credible, peer-reviewed model consists of three components: an analysis of the local competition; an investigation of the labor market through occupational supply and demand research; and surveys of prospective traditional and adult learners.
 The model measures interest and purchase intent, outlines programs areas of interest, projects enrollment, and determines optimal pricing.

-The idea for Campos FAMILY DIALOGUES emerged because of the disconnect we have found between teens and their parents about their perceived respective roles in the college application process.
+The idea for our FAMILY DIALOGUES service emerged out of the disconnect we have found between teens and their parents about their perceived respective roles in the college application process.
 Parents and their children talk past one another and use a different language.
-Discovering common ground through a hybrid focus group/ethnography approach helps us assist our higher education clients by developing messaging strategies that resonate with both
+Discovering common ground through a hybrid focus group/ethnography approach helps us assist our higher education clients by developing messaging strategies that resonate with both.

 Our HIGHER EDUCATION Experts